usuaero/MachUpX/examples/How_To_Create_Input_Files.md

 other JSON objects are properly specified in the scene object, MachUp will automatically load all other required objects.

-Boolean values are encoded as a 1 or a 0.

 ### Units

 MachUp allows the user to specify the units for each value if they desire.
 For float values, this is done